Skip to content

 If you want attractive styling or an innovative appearance, an Industrial Designer should be at the top of your list.
 The role of the Industrial Designer is typically to help develop styling and artistic form combined with human factors and design for mass manufacturing production.
 The goal of working with an Industrial Designer is to develop the ideal expression of simplicity and form with expectations of functional performance and of course, sales success.
 This is usually where the investment pays off.
 To achieve a balance of attractive styling and functional elegance and performance and low manufactured unit cost.

-Industrial Designers are always thinking, not just about the next new idea but often about how to get to the core desires of the users and a product application.
+Industrial Designers are always thinking, not just about the next new idea but often about how to get to the core design for desires of the users and a product application.
 We are looking at what could be designed and what should be designed, knowing that people crave new and fresh but are, naturally resistant to change.
 Industrial Designers generally perform services on behalf of a client but are they are really in service to the buyers, and ultimate customers or users of the product.
 The expectation is to craft an eye appealing shelf grabber.

 Industrial Design is about communicating a vision and purpose, typically referred to as semantics and aesthetes.
 We are referring to semantics or the whole three dimensional form combined with color and graphics which communicates purpose and how to use it.
 A handle communicates where to pick it up.
 Aesthetics is relating to overall form, geometry, materials and color that impact visual appeal or so called artist beauty.
 In a successful product design, form follows function through semantics and aesthetics that will engage and promote proper use and grab the attention of the user.
 It will respect history and build upon its parts to make a better product.
 In Gestalt theory, it called “the whole is greater than the sum of its parts.”
 As conceptual-thinkers, we are expected to connect with the customer’s core desires and target audiences in new and innovative ways.